 BHMET was formed in early 2008 by Bluff residents concerned about the restoration of the natural environment on Bluff Hill.
 In that year, the hill offered a beautiful forest to walk through but the forest was unnaturally silent and lacking in new growth.
-There were few twitters or chirps, flapping of feathers in flight or rustling among the leaves in the trees – few birds.
-There were few scurrying or scrabbling sounds in the undergrowth – few reptiles or invertebrates.
-There was little evidence of new plant life – few saplings, seedlings, blooms and buds.
+There was very little sign of bird or wild life.
+There was little evidence of new plant life.
 Simply put, the forest was beautiful but it was not healthy.

 Why was the forest health so poor?

-BHMET has successfully established a network of 449 rat bait stations, 449 rat traps and 241 possum traps over the 204 hectares that is home to the forest, the Department of Conservation’s Bluff Hill/Motupōhue Scenic Reserve.
-Over those same hectares and another 436 hectares of manuka, flax, fernland and farmland, BHMET has successfully established a network of 89 mustelid traps.
+Over the last ten years, BHMET has successfully established a network of 450 rat bait stations, 450 rat traps and 240 possum traps over the 204 hectares of the Bluff Hill/Motupōhue Scenic Reserve.
+BHMET has also established a network of 140 mustelid traps throughout the Reserve and the surrounding 436 hectares of manuka, flax, fernland and farmland.
 We established 48 possum traps outside the scenic reserve in two places where possum tracking results were high.
-BHMET also established a line of 18 mustelid traps across the harbour on Joey’s Island.
-Outside the Bluff township we established a line of 5 mustelid traps along the Greenpoint walkway/boardwalk and 4 possum traps and 15 mustelid traps at the Flat Hill Windfarm.
-That’s a whopping 1,318 total pest control devices on and around Bluff Hill!
+BHMET also established a line of 30 mustelid traps across the harbour from Joey’s Island/Ka Kau Taupapa to Pikaroroa Island.
+Outside the Bluff township we established a line of 5 mustelid traps along the Greenpoint walkway/boardwalk and 4 possum traps, and 16 mustelid traps at the Flat Hill Windfarm/Turakanui A Rua.
+That’s a whopping 1,331 total pest control devices on and around Bluff Hill!
 We’ve brought the number of pest animals down to very low levels.
-No longer do you see mustelids running around or possums lazing in trees or rats popping up here and there.
+No longer do you see mustelids running around, possum browse on trees or rats popping up here and there.
 All you see now is the forest’s beautiful biodiversity.
 Click HERE to see a map of our mustelid line network on Bluff HIll.

 What more will BHMET do to promote forest health?